LeadingReach/brass/README.md

     user@mac$ sudo brass -s admin -up sl

+-t: Renstalls a brew package

+    # This will reinstall the brew package sl
+    admin@mac$ brass -tp sl

+    # This will update brew and then reinstall the package sl
+    admin@mac$ brass -utp sl

+    # This will run brew as admin user and then reinstall package sl
+    user@mac$ sudo brass -s admin -utp sl

--o: Sets the currently logged in user as the owner of the package
+-o: TEMPORARILY DISABLED Sets the currently logged in user as the owner of the package

     # This will install the sl package as admin, and then set user as owner of the sl package
     user@mac$ brass -s admin -op sl